-If you think that native v. exotic is a distinction without a difference, please consult the images on the next page
+If you think that native v. exotic is a distinction without a difference, please consult the images on the next page grand mountain dandelion (Agoseris grandiflora)

 People often ask me how we even know whether or not a plant is native.
 In some cases the determinants are easy: Some plants, such as redwoods, occur without human propagation in only one region of the world.
 Some evidences are more subtle but still definitive, such as fossils or pollen in annual mud strata found in stable ponds and lakes.
 A few cases are not much more than educated guesses; in fact, I have identified a couple of possible errors in the botanical record.
-Still, I would hazard that the determination of whether a species is native or not is probably over 99% accurate overall.
-Unfortunately, that less than 1% was nearly disastrous for us and continues to be an annoyance.
+Still, I would hazard that the determination of whether a species is native or not is probably better than 99% accurate overall.
+Unfortunately, that less than1% was nearly disastrous for us and continues to be an annoyance.